Boazius/UDEMY-CPlusPlus/Section2 - Installing VSCode/README.md

-# Section 0 - Setting up
+# Section 2 - Setting up
-In this section im just figuring out how to set up the c++ compiler.
+In this section we will install the IDE and c++ compiler

 - I'm gonna be using [Visual Studio code IDE](https://code.visualstudio.com/).
 - I used [MSYS2](https://www.msys2.org/) to install the relevant compilers.